A Cohomological Perspective on Algebraic Quantum Field Theory: Introduction

 \subsection{Algebraic quantum field theory as noncommutative geometry}

-As described above, an AQFT can be expressed as a functor $\A:\Xc\to\Alg$, where $\Xc\subset\Loc$ is a small subcategory. \begin{definition} A \emph{diagram of algebras} is a covariant functor from a small category to $\Alg$. \end{definition} \begin{remark} In \cite{gs1988a,gs1988b} a diagram is defined as a presheaf (contravariant functor) but an AQFT is covariant, and the difference is relatively minor. \end{remark} Let $\boldsymbol 1$ be the category with one object and one morphism.
+\begin{definition} A \emph{diagram of algebras} is a covariant functor from a small category to $\Alg$. \end{definition} As described above, an AQFT can be expressed as a functor $\A:\Xc\to\Alg$, where $\Xc\subset\Loc$ is a small subcategory, thus an AQFT is a diagram of algebras. \begin{remark} In \cite{gs1988a,gs1988b} a diagram is defined as a presheaf (contravariant functor) but an AQFT is covariant, and the difference is just a matter of replacing $\Xc$ with its opposite category. \end{remark} Let $\boldsymbol 1$ be the category with one object and one morphism.
 A single algebra is trivially equivalent to a functor $\boldsymbol1\to\Alg$.
 Thus: \begin{itemize} \item An AQFT is in particular a diagram of algebras. \item A diagram of algebras is a generalization of an algebra. \item An algebra is a generalization of an algebra of functions on a space. \end{itemize} In this way, QFT is a generalization of geometry.
 This is the perspective that I will pursue here.